-As a virtual first company, approximately 90 percent of DXC employees work from home.
+As a virtual first company, more than 90 percent of DXC employees work from home.
 Drumgoole has therefore set a high bar to provide an employee experience that models what people currently enjoy with their consumer devices.
 That’s because if a virtual employee’s PC suddenly goes down, work can’t get done.

 Also, there are now younger, more tech savvy workers who expect technology to work at near-perfect reliability.
 “DXC understands that happy people equal happy customers, and that one of the requirements for happy employees is a great technology experience,” Drumgoole says.

 That means giving employees the ability to order personalized devices, pre‑configured with the necessary imaging and software, security and other services they need to do their jobs.